 The Zodiac constellations together form a Story – an astrological story written with the stars.
 The Sign of Scorpio is the third chapter of twelve.
-We saw in the first chapter (Virgo) that the Quran and the Bible state that Allah made the constellations.
+We saw in Virgo that both the Quran and Bible state that Allah made the constellations.
 So the Story is His and was given at the beginning of human history.
 It is this Astrology story that the first humans read in what we now know as the zodiac.

 The original zodiac was not a horoscope to guide your daily decisions to good luck, health, love and fortune based on the date of your birth and the movement of the planets.
 It was a guide by Allah to show us the Straight Way and was recorded with the zodiac constellations so they could be seen and remembered by people every night.
-The Story started with the promise of the seed of the Virgin, given in the constellation Virgo.
-It continued with the weighing scales of Libra, showing us that our balance of deeds are too light for the Kingdom of Heaven.
+The Story started with the promise of the seed of the Virgin in Virgo.
+It continued with the weighing scales of Libra, declaring that our balance of deeds are too light for the Kingdom of Heaven.
 A price must be paid to redeem our light deeds.

 Scorpio in the Ancient Zodiac Story

-But who is it demanding this payment?
-Scorpio shows who it is, and reveals the heavenly conflict between the Seed of Virgo and the scorpion.
-To understand this conflict we must see Scorpio along with its Decan (an accompanying constellation that is connected to the main constellation) Ophiuchus.
+But who is demanding this payment?
+Scorpio shows us and reveals the heavenly conflict between the Seed of Virgo and the scorpion.
+To understand this conflict we must see Scorpio along with its Decan (an accompanying constellation connected to it) Ophiuchus.

-The constellation pictures a gigantic scorpion (Scorpio) trying to sting a mighty man (Ophiuchus) in the heel, while Ophiuchus is trampling on the scorpion while at the same time wrestling a coiled serpent.
-This gigantic scorpion has its tail uplifted in anger, ready to wound and strike the man’s foot.
-This sign helps us understand that this conflict is to-the-death.
-In Scorpio we begin to learn the nature of the price to ransom us from Libra, the scales of justice.
+The constellation pictures a gigantic scorpion (Scorpio) trying to sting a mighty man (Ophiuchus) in the heel, while Ophiuchus is trampling on the scorpion and simultaneously wrestling a coiled serpent.
+This gigantic scorpion has its tail uplifted in anger, ready to strike the man’s foot.
+This sign tells us that this conflict is to-the-death.
+In Scorpio we begin to learn the nature of the payment to ransom us from Libra, the scales of justice.
 Scorpio and the Serpent (Serpens) are two images of the same adversary – Shaytan.

-This sign in the stars repeats the promise given as a Sign to Hazrat Adam in the garden of Paradise and recorded in the Taurat when the LORD told Shaytan (in the form of a serpent) concerning the Seed of Virgo
+This sign in the stars repeats the promise given as a Sign to Hazrat Adam in the garden of Paradise and recorded in the Taurat when the LORD told Shaytan (who was in the form of a serpent) concerning the Seed of Virgo

 “… you will strike his heel and he will crush your head”(Genesis 3:15)